Whether you currently invest in real estate or are new to the idea, buying rental property in a college town might have crossed your mind.

 Much of the standard real estate investing advice applies to properties in college cities.
 But there are some key differences to consider before you start buying rental properties near a college.

-As you continue to build financial stability and wealth, it’s wise to take time to ensure it’s the right decision.
+As you continue to build financial stability and wealth, it’s wise to take time to ensure real estate investment opportunities are the right decision.

 Below, we cover the basics to help you determine if real estate investing in a college town is the best decision for you.